erhard/ruvi/readme.txt

 When a function centered view is wanted press <F7>.

 To get help Type :h Fuf  and <TAB>  So You get all possible help for Fufs .
 Instead of Fuf of course You can put something else (:h function gives a overview)

+Jumping to a method under the cursor

+First You have to use ctag (ctag must be installed as a package it is not only a plugin (in ubuntu exuberant-ctags) Then run on the root of your dev ctag -R *
+This is initial work

+When You are in a method type in the normal mode Ctrl-] to jump to the method source.
+In the method source type Ctrl-r to jump back to the origin.